Harish-Sujanmulk-369/AWS-Projects/README.md

 - In this project we need three subnets.Go to the subnet section and create.
 - Fisrt take the subnets one by one.
 - After that, attach existence VPC which we have create earlier.
+- Give the names for every three subnets.
+- Give availability zones for three subnets.
+- And also give ipV4 CIDR blocks for each subnet as
+- 1) 10.0.1.0/24
+  2) 10.0.2.0/24
+  3) 10.0.3.0/24
+- Click on create subnet.
+- Then out of three subnets we need to make two subnets as public.
+- Let's do it, Click on subnet whicch we want to make subnets as public.
+- Goto edit subnet and the "enable auto-assign public ipV4 address".
+- Then click on save button.

 ![3](https://github.com/Harish-Sujanmulk-369/house-price-prediction/assets/100031745/db24ccde-6fab-4c71-8540-4ec7edeb5b84)